-FDA Warning about Abilify
+FDA Abilify Warning

 Abilify has also been used for off-label uses for years.
-Many doctors will prescribe Abilify to elderly patients with dementia-induced psychosis, or children with autism, to help with aggression and mood swings.
+Many doctors have prescribed Abilify to elderly patients with dementia-induced psychosis, or to children with autism, to help with aggression and mood swings.
 While it’s not illegal for a doctor to prescribe a medication for an off-label use, it is illegal for the manufacturer to market the drug for off-label uses.
 None of the off-label uses for Abilify have been studied for efficacy or safety, and the drug is not approved by the FDA for these uses.

 Common Abilify Lawsuit Claims

 The severe and unpredictable side effects of Abilify have led to a number of legal claims from individuals.
 One of the biggest claims is that Abilify causes impulse control problems, leading to pathological gambling, binge eating, and other addictive activities.
 Other claims focus on detrimental health effects of the prescription drug, including a higher risk for stroke and type 2 diabetes.

 The most common claim in Abilify lawsuits is that the drug led to compulsive behavior – that is, uncontrollable urges or addictive patterns.
 Patients have reported obsessions that lead to significant financial losses, unusual hypersexuality, which in some cases became sex addiction, or similar activities such as binge eating or compulsive shopping.
 Of these, the most often reported side effect was a compulsion to gamble.